 The celebration of the Holy Week may vary from region to region, and from city to city.
 But if you want this experience for purely educational reasons it is enough to see Semana Santa once.
-Whatever city you will stay in during the Holy Week you will get the sense of what it is all about.
+Whatever city you will stay in during the Holy Week you will get a sense of what it is all about.
 The processions of the Holy Week in Malaga start on Palm Sunday, and there are in total 9 parades that day.
 The first one begins at 9:45 am and with the last finishing at 1:15 am the next day (night).
 All processions take place from various churches and religious brotherhoods in the city, making their way around the city en route to the cathedral.
 There are between 6 and 9 processions every day, except on Holy Saturday when there are no processions.
 The most important parade of the week takes place on Easter Sunday and starts at 10:00 am.
-You will find Holy Week timelines in every hotel and rental apartments, so you don’t have to figure it out in advance.
+You will find Holy Week timelines in every hotel and rental apartment, so you don’t have to figure it out in advance.

 As we were unpacking in our apartment, we heard loud music.
 We heard drums, trombones, and brass, and it was some kind of undefined mixture of marches and classical music.
 The music played was sad and complaining, yet powerful and energetic.
 It was beautiful and weird at the same time.

 Our apartment was in the middle of the Old Town in Malaga and fortunately on one of the routes for processions.
-It gave us a first-hand experience to Semana Santa events.
+It gave us first-hand experience of Semana Santa events.
 The apartment’s location was also unfortunate because we could hear the evening and night processions very well as they passed under our balcony or on the neighboring street.

 Holy Week facts